Observation of $\bar{\Lambda}p\to K^{+}\pi^{+}\pi^{-}\pi^{0}$ and $\bar{\Lambda}p\to K^{+}\pi^{+}\pi^{-}2\pi^{0}$

 where $M=1.00794$~g/mol and $\rho_T = 0.1221$~g$\cdot$cm$^{-3}$ are the molar mass and density of hydrogen in the cooling oil, respectively, and ${N}_{\rm ST}$ and ${N}_{\rm SA}$ are the ST and SA yields.
 Here, $\epsilon_{\rm sig} = \epsilon_{\rm SA}/\epsilon_{\rm ST}$ denotes the signal efficiency in the presence of an ST $\Lambda$ hyperon, with $\epsilon_{\rm ST}$ and $\epsilon_{\rm SA}$ denoting ST and SA efficiencies, respectively, $N_A = 6.02214076 \times 10^{23}$~mol$^{-1}$ is Avogadro’s number~\cite{Tiesinga:2021myr}, and the parameter $l = 0.5509$~mm is the average path length of the incident $\bar{\Lambda}$ in the beam pipe cooling oil.
 The latter is denoted ``CD" in Fig.~\ref{fig:beampipe}, and can be extracted from MC simulations with high precision. $\mathcal{B}^k_{\pi^0 \to \gamma \gamma}$ is the branching fraction of the decay $\pi^0 \to \gamma \gamma$, raised to the $k$-th power, where $\mathcal{B}_{\pi^0 \to \gamma \gamma} = (98.823\pm0.034)\%$~\cite{PDG}.

 Charged tracks detected in the multilayer drift chamber (MDC) are required to be within a polar angle range of $|\rm{cos\theta}|<0.93$, where the polar angle $\theta$ is defined with respect to the $z$-axis, which is the symmetry axis of the MDC.
-Particle identification (PID) for charged tracks combines measurements of the specific ionization energy loss in the MDC ($\mathrm{d}E/\mathrm{d}x$) and the flight time in the time-of-flight system to form likelihoods $\mathcal{L}(h)(h = p, K, \pi)$ for various hadron hypotheses $h$.
-Charged tracks with momenta larger than 500 MeV/$c$ with $\mathcal{L}(p)>\mathcal{L}(K)$ and $\mathcal{L}(p)>\mathcal{L}(\pi)$ are identified as protons, whereas those with $\mathcal{L}(K)>\mathcal{L}(\pi)$ are identified as kaons.
-On the tag side, a charged track with momentum less than 500 MeV/$c$ is regarded as a pion candidate, and pions are required to satisfy $\mathcal{L}(\pi)>\mathcal{L}(K)$ on the signal side.
+According to the MC simulation, the momenta of the proton and pion from $\Lambda$ decay are well separated: all pions have momenta below 500 MeV/c, while protons have momenta above 500 MeV/c.
+Thus, on the tag side, the charged tracks with momentum larger than 500 MeV/c are considered as proton candidates, and otherwise as pion candidates.

-The $\pi^0$ candidates are formed by the $\gamma \gamma$ pairs, where the photons are identified from their showers in the electromagnetic calorimeter~(EMC).
-The deposited energy of each shower is required to be larger than 25~MeV in the barrel region~(\mbox{$|\cos\theta| < 0.80$}) and larger than 50~MeV in the end-cap region~(\mbox{$0.86<|\cos\theta|<0.92$}).
-To suppress electronic noise and showers that are not caused by particles from the primary reaction nor the subsequent annihilation, the difference between the EMC time of the photon candidate and the event start time is required to be within [0, 700]~ns.
-The $\gamma \gamma$ pairs with invariant mass in the range $[0.115, 0.150]$~GeV/$c^2$ are regarded as $\pi^0$ candidates.
-A kinematic fit constraining the $\gamma \gamma$ invariant mass to the nominal $\pi^0$ mass~\cite{PDG} (1C fit) is performed, and the updated four-momentum is used in further analysis.
+The $\pi^0$ candidates are formed by $\gamma\gamma$ pairs, where the photons are identified from showers in the electromagnetic calorimeter (EMC).
+The deposited energy of each shower is required to be larger than 25~MeV in the barrel region ($|\cos\theta| < 0.80$) and larger than 50~MeV in the end-cap region ($0.86 < |\cos\theta| < 0.92$), following the standard BESIII photon selection criteria~\cite{BESIII:2023edk, BESIII:2021rqk}.
+To suppress electronic noise and energy deposits unrelated to the event, the EMC time of the photon candidate relative to the event start time is required to be within [0, 700]~ns, consistent with the BESIII standard selection~\cite{BESIII:2023edk, BESIII:2021rqk}.
+The $\gamma\gamma$ pairs with invariant mass in the range $[0.115, 0.150]$~GeV/$c^2$ are regarded as $\pi^0$ candidates.
+A kinematic fit constraining the $\gamma\gamma$ invariant mass to the nominal $\pi^0$ mass~\cite{PDG} (1C fit) is performed, and the updated four-momentum is used in further analysis.